oskar-cahuenas-globant/Java-Training-2024-Api-Inventory-Sample/README.md

 In package `com.globant.training.inventorysample.validator` you will find an example of an "ad-hoc" validator for `ProductDto` class with a single validation for testing that all attributes are not-empty.
+There are a validation for SKU parameter of endpoint `/products/sku` as well.

+In ProductController there are examples of Manual Validator use.

+# Exception handler

+Examples of exception handlers for manual validator using `@ControllerAdvice` and `@ExceptionHandler` annotations are in class `com.globant.training.inventorysample.controller.ExceptionHandlerAdvicer`